 - 9.1 Children's Services will convene a Child Protection conference once a child protection enquiry under Section 47 of the Children Act 1989 has been undertaken and the child is judged to be at continuing risk of significant harm.
-A review conference will take place once a child has been made the subject of a Child Protection Plan in order to monitor the safety of the child and the required reduction in risk. - 9.2 Staff members may be asked to attend a child protection conference or core group meetings on behalf of the academy in respect of individual children.
-Usually, the person representing the academy at these meetings will be the Headteacher or DSL.
-In any event, the person attending will need to have as much relevant up to date information about the child as possible; any member of staff may be required to contribute to this process. - 9.3 All reports for child protection conferences will be prepared in advance using the guidance and template report provided by the NSCB/SSP.
-The information contained in the report will be shared with parents before the conference as appropriate and will include information relating to the child's physical, emotional and intellectual development and the child's presentation at the academy.
-In order to complete such reports, all relevant information will be sought from staff working with the child in the academy.

-9.4 Clearly child protection conferences can be upsetting for parents.
+A review conference will take place once a child has been made the subject of a Child Protection Plan to monitor the safety of the child and the required reduction in risk. - 9.2 Staff members may be asked to attend a child protection conference or core group meetings on behalf of the school in respect of individual children.
+Usually, the person representing the school at these meetings will be the Headteacher/Principal or DSL.
+In any event, the person attending will need to have as much relevant up to date information about the child as possible; any member of staff may be required to contribute to this process. - 9.3 All reports for child protection conferences will be prepared in advance using the guidance and template report provided by the Norfolk Safeguarding Children Partnership and Suffolk Safeguarding Partnership Child Protection Information.
+The information contained in the report will be shared with parents before the conference as appropriate and will include information relating to the child's physical, emotional, and intellectual development, the child's presentation at school and information about school attendance.
+To complete such reports, all relevant information will be sought from staff working with the child in school. - 9.4 Clearly child protection conferences can be upsetting for parents.
 We recognise that we are likely to have more contact with parents than other practitioners involved.
 We will work in an open and honest way with any parent whose child has been referred to Children's Services or whose child is subject to a child protection plan.
-Our responsibility is to promote the protection and welfare of all children and our aim is to achieve this in partnership with our parents.
+Our responsibility is to promote the protection and welfare of all children, and our aim is to achieve this in partnership with our parents.